 Volume, advance/decline and new highs/lows are the indicators that make up the internal indicators.
 Volume is extremely important to trading.
 Trading stocks with little to no volume is hard to do.
 You end up waiting forever for a move.

 Advance/decline data takes a look at what companies are doing.
 In other words, are they moving up or down?
 The more companies that move in the same direction, the more effect it has on how the market moves.

 New highs/lows look at the general outlook of companies.
 How are investors or traders feeling about these companies?
 The more positive the feeling the higher the stock moves.
 The more negative the feeling the lower the stock moves.

 Point and figure charting doesn’t seem to be very popular among traders.
 However, pairing the point and figure chart with market breadth helps to find the general direction.

 Point and figure charting removes time from the equation.
 It’s typically more useful in long term investing because time isn’t really a factor.
 You’re ok holding throughout all the price movement in the market.

 All the noise is removed by just looking at the large price swings.
 Market breadth is looking at the overall market as a whole.
 Which makes sense as to why you’d look at the big moves.

 Point and figure charts monitor supply and demand which plays into market breadth.
 Too much supply with no demand means nothing moves.
 Whereas a lot of demand and not enough supply means volatility and volatility is key.

 Using point and figure charts filter out the noise for market breadth.
 You only see the closing price and not all the little moves throughout the day.
-As a result, day traders don’t use point and figure charts to trade (watch us do trading live each day in our trading rooms).
+As a result, day traders don’t use point and figure charts to trade.

 Market breadth is all about finding and confirming a strong trend.
 The trend is truly your friend.
 If you’ve ever tried to trade without a trend in place, you know how difficult it is.